 So you’ve just launched a new venture with a shiny new website.
 How’s traffic?
 Non-existant?
-Well, here’s how to change that.
+Well, here’s how to change that with a solid content strategy.

 A start-up should focus on getting as much exposure as possible early on.
 There are several methods that help to build brand awareness, and they should all be considered.